OzcanCevik/Code-Simulator/README.md

 Files
-index.html: The main HTML file that sets up the web interface.
--style.css: The CSS file for styling the web interface. script.js: The JavaScript file that contains the logic for running Python code using Skulpt.
+index.html: The main HTML file that sets up the web interface. style.css: The CSS file for styling the web interface. script.js: The JavaScript file that contains the logic for running Python code using Skulpt.

 How to Use